General Regulations

 • a premises in respect of which there is a Food Establishment Permit issued under the Public Health Act or a Licence for the Operation of an Abattoir issued under the Meat Inspection Act.

-8. allow the skin of any bear or cougar to be wasted, destroyed, spoiled or abandoned.
+8. Allow the skin of any bear or cougar to be wasted, destroyed, spoiled or abandoned.
 Click here for exception for salvaging skin - Access for Control of Livestock Predation.

-9. remove the distinctive evidence of sex and species from the carcass of any big game until
+9. Remove the distinctive evidence of sex and species from the carcass of any big game until

 • the carcass is delivered to a premises in respect of which there is a Food Establishment Permit issued under the Public Health Act or Licence for the Operation of an Abattoir issued under the Meat Inspection Act, or